wayne989/ConfigServiceRest/README.md

   Create unit tests for task #1 (controller, service and repository layers).

 Build:

-  using Gradle build file build.gradle build command: ./gradlew clean build
+    using Gradle build file build.gradle
+    build command: ./gradlew clean build

 IDE:

-  Initial developed with IntelliJ IDEA, but Eclipse or Spring IDE will be fine.
+    Initially developed with IntelliJ IDEA, but Eclipse or Spring IDE will be fine.